Make: A DIY Nature Explorer Kit (from a Shoebox!)

 Make a knot on the inside, braid, then push through the other hole and knot to finish.

-Decorate your explorer trunk!
+Decorate your nature explorer kit!

 Every explorer trunk needs some interesting explorer flair, right?!
-We used our nature explorer trunk sticker set, leather cording, and paper trunk corners, but you can add your own drawings, stickeres or decorations too!
+We used our nature explorer trunk sticker set, leather cording, and paper trunk corners, but you can add your own drawings, stickers, or decorations too!

 Our nature explorer trunk sticker set includes full-color or outline-only templates for the trunk corners.
 Cut out, wrap around the corners (folding over at the edges as you would when wrapping a gift).
 Secure with hot glue.